-Take one month out of the year to give the Dining Hall or Club 1401 a new colorful cheery look.
+Take one or more months out of the year to give the Dining Hall a new colorful cheery look.
 All decorations would need to be temporary and approved beforehand.
-Volunteers will need to schedule a time to come in and setup the items at the beginning of the month and schedule a time to come pick them up at the end of the month.
+Volunteers will need to schedule a time to come in and set up the items at the beginning of the month and schedule a time to come pick them up at the end of the month.